 Family is meant to be multi-generational.
 To the contrary, I have yet to speak to a single family that says they set out to ruin their children.
 Who intends to raise derelicts or drug addicts?

-One of greatest hopes and desires is that our children will continue with the same core values that define us.
-They’ll carry on with purpose and perseverance through life’s difficulties, never forgetting who they are and whose they are.
+One of our greatest hopes and desires is that our children will continue with the same core values that define us.
+That they’ll carry on with purpose and perseverance through life’s difficulties, never forgetting who they are and whose they are.
 (Take a practical step to discuss your family’s values by downloading my Identifying Your Family’s Values guide.)

 What’s the purpose of family?
 To be a multi-generational force for good.